jswill88/city_explorer_api/README.md

 06-09-2020 4:00pm - Application now brings in data from locations

 06-09-2020 5:44pm - Application displays data for weather and trails

+06-10-2020 6:45pm - Application now has data for Yelp and the Movie Database.

 ## Credits and Collaborations